jnana027/Movies-Analysis/README.md

 SQL Queries for Analysis:

-Various SQL queries are utilized to perform the sales analysis effectively.
-These queries involve aggregating sales data, calculating key performance metrics such as revenue, profit, and sales growth, and grouping data based on dimensions like time, region, or product category.
-The queries further facilitate the exploration of sales patterns, customer segmentation, and identifying top-performing products or regions.
+Various SQL queries are utilized to perform the Movies analysis effectively.
+These queries calculating key performance metrics such as all the unique industries, profit %, actor name, their birth_year and age and grouping data based on dimensions like age,industry,unit,currency.
+The queries further facilitate the exploration of Movies patterns, converting all unit from Billions to Millions and also currency.

 Key Insights and Findings:

-The sales analysis yields valuable and actionable insights for decision-making.
-It uncovers sales performance trends over time, pinpoints best-selling products or categories, and highlights underperforming regions.
-Analyzing customer demographics aids in identifying target segments for personalized marketing strategies.
-Additionally, the analysis may reveal seasonality effects, correlations between sales and external factors, and opportunities for cross-selling and upselling.
+The Movies analysis yields valuable and actionable insights for decision-making.
+It uncovers Movies performance trends over year, pinpoints best imdb_rating,profit.
+Analyzing Language name  demographics aids in identifying target segments for personalized marketing strategies.
+Additionally, the analysis may reveal seasonality effects, correlations between movies title and external factors, and opportunities for cross-selling and upselling.
 With these insights, businesses can make informed decisions, optimize their operations, and drive growth and success.